kshirol-dev/learnAI/README.md

 **Self-curated AI learning materials covering the fundamentals of Artificial Intelligence** — built to structure my own learning, shared to help anyone curious about AI get started.

 Topics range from core concepts to practical applications, organized chapter by chapter for easy follow-along.
+The entire courseware is also hosted at https://kshirol-dev.github.io/learnAI/

 ---